aarongitlin/agv2/source/projects/case-study-cmf.md

 **Document**
 In the past few years I have become obstinate about designing systems, not pages or sites.
 So rather than designing all the pages and then speccing them out, we simultaneously designed components and pages, and updated the library as we went.
 While this can be onerous at times during the middle of the design process, it keeps us disciplined, and makes the final task of delivering documented designs much easier.

-We had even more ambitious plans to create an online living pattern library, but unfortuantely this relatively quick and budget conscious project did not allow us the time or resources.
+We had even more ambitious plans to create an online living style guide, but unfortunately this relatively quick and budget conscious project did not allow us the time or resources.
 You can see the skeleton of the idea though, which we would love to update if we continue working together.

 <a class="button tertiary" href="http://aarongitlin.github.io/cmf-style-guide/styles.html">View Pattern Library</a>